Purchasing a dog is a big step in the journey of your life. It’s more than just an object; it’s a 10-15 year contract of love and loyalty.

 This is a costly price for a mixed breed toy dog in comparison to other lapdogs such as the Paperanian and Taco Terrier, which both land around $300-500 price mark.

 However, in comparison to the Havanese, which averages around $1000-$1500, as well as the Maltese, which averages around $2000-$2500, the Havamalt sports an affordable alternative.

 How do you find a reputable Havamalt breeder?

 Finding a safe, professional breeder is vital when adopting a puppy.

-The way they are bred, and they way they are raised from that point can affect life expectancy, behavior, mental health and other issues throughout the dog’s life.
+The way they are bred and the way they are raised from that point can affect life expectancy, behavior, mental health, and other issues throughout the dog’s life.